Abdulkadir98/second-brain/TheProgrammerToolkit/Tools/Editors/Vim.md

 5. Command-line (For running a command)

 Normal mode allows you to navigate throughout the file, perform other actions such as deletion, etc. Editing mode is self-explanatory, it allows you to insert text, and the visual mode allows you to select blocks of text and so on.
 You might wonder why there is need for a “mode” besides editing.
 What else could you possibly want to do?
 Remember a lot of the time coding is writing code but it’s also removing code, jumping from one function/file to another function/file, and making small edits throughout the file.
 The designers of vim in their infinite wisdom came up with this idea which has greatly enhanced programmers’ productivity manifold.

+>Before we go any further, I would like to state the *crux* of this chapter
+>Vim allows us to type and edit code nearly at the speed of thought

+This will become clear very soon but if you have been doing any programming at all you will realize that a lot of time is spent not just writing code, but also reading, and editing existing code.
+I would argue that the time spent writing fresh code is almost always less than the other two.
+If that is indeed the case, Vim is a fantastic tool for programmers who want to be really productive and want to write code at the speed at which they think.
+That alone makes it worthwhile to learn.

 Let’s first start by doing the most basic thing — Opening a file in vim and closing it, the “Hello, World!” equivalent in vim if you will.